 Two threaded rods allow the bracket to clamp to the wooden pole.

 Located a little further down the pole is a cast iron enclosure (also made by Revo) that houses the lamp control gear.
-The yellow paint mark across the front of the box indicates the presence of asbestos within it - probably within the door sealing gasket.
+The yellow paint mark across the front of the box indicates that asbestos within the enclosure - probably within the door sealing gasket - has been removed.
+The earlier red paint mark (indicating that asbestos was found during surveying) is partially visible beneath.

 A transparent glazing panel is fitted in one of the lantern facets; this reveals a 250 Watt SON-T lamp.